 Sometimes I’m not really sure if I should share something with y’all.
 Especially when, say, it takes so few ingredients and so little time that it’s hardly even really a recipe.
 Or it’s so straightforward that it took me pretty much zero imagination to come up with it.
 Or it’s something I didn’t even come up with myself.
 Or all three.
-I mean, everyone has had homemade fries baked in the oven, right?
+I mean, everyone has had Oven-Baked Fries, right?

-We enjoy these tasty little fries alongside burgers or brats, or even all on their own.
+We enjoy these tasty little Oven-Baked Fries alongside burgers (veggie for me) or brats, (veggie for me)or even all on their own.
 They’re a terrifically healthy alternative to deep-fried french fries, and with their crunchy bits here, crispy bits there, and soft puffs of potato in between, they taste just as great.
 Better, even.

 To make easy oven fries even easier, I like to make these with thin-skinned potatoes like red or Yukon gold.
 No need to peel – just cut into wedges, toss with oil, season, and bake.

 Easy Oven-Baked Fries Recipe

 - 2 pounds red or Yukon gold potatoes (washed, dried, and cut into cut into 1/2-inch wedges)